Caring and Sharing Together

 $5000

-• Name, Logo & Link on WCSCC Charities website
+• Logo placement on WCSCC Charities website-name, logo & link

-• Recognition at WCSCC Charity Events ( Logo)
+• Recognition at WCSCC Charity Events- name or logo

 • Tickets to Charity Week Gala (2)

-• Present check to charity photo in Magazine, social media & website
+• Present check to charity photo-magazine, social media & website

 Gold